josdejong/svelte-jsoneditor/README.md

 ### properties

-- `json` Pass the JSON document to be rendered in the JSONEditor
+- `content: { json: JSON | undefined, text: string | undefined }` Pass the JSON contents to be rendered in the JSONEditor.
+Contents is an object containing a property `json` and `text`.
+Only one of the two must be defined.
+In case of `tree` mode, `json` is used.
+In case of `code` mode, `text` is used.
 - `mode: 'tree' | 'code'`.
 Open the editor in `'tree'` mode (default) or `'code'` mode.
 - `mainMenuBar: boolean` Show the main menu bar.
 Default value is `true`.
 - `navigationBar: boolean` Show the navigation bar with, where you can see the selected path and navigate through your document from there.
 Default value is `true`.